eduvpn/documentation/app/NO_BUTTONS.md

 * The app MUST NOT contact the network unless the user tries to add a new VPN server, or tries to connect to an existing one;

 ## Organization file

+This file is for example hosted on `https://disco.eduvpn.org/org_list.json`.
+If we include all eduGAIN IdPs, we'd have ~ 3000 entries, the file is around 500kB in that case (uncompressed).

     {
         "orgList": [